Type-B Goldstone modes and a logarithmic spiral in the staggered $\rm SU(4)$ ferromagnetic spin-orbital model: Abstract

 \section{Abstract}

 It is found that the staggered $\rm SU(4)$ ferromagnetic spin-orbital model accommodates highly degenerate ground states arising from spontaneous symmetry breaking with type-B Goldstone modes.
-The spontaneous symmetry breaking pattern is ${\rm SU(4)} \rightarrow {\rm U(1)} \times {\rm U(1)} \times {\rm U(1)}$, with three type-B Goldstone modes.
-An abstract fractal underlies the ground state subspace with the fractal dimension identified with the number of type-B Goldstone modes.
-This connection is established by evaluating the entanglement entropy, which exhibits a universal finite system-size scaling behaviour.
-The latter in turn implies that the entanglement entropy scales logarithmically with the block size in the thermodynamic limit.
+The spontaneous symmetry breaking patterns are ${\rm SU(4)} \rightarrow {\rm U(1)} \times {\rm U(1)} \times {\rm U(1)}$, with three type-B Goldstone modes or ${\rm SO(4)} \sim {\rm SU(2)} \times {\rm SU(2)} \rightarrow {\rm U(1)} \times {\rm U(1)}$, with two type-B Goldstone modes, depending on the system size being even or odd.
+An abstract fractal constitutes the underlying structure of the ground-state subspace.
+For a sequence of atypical degenerate ground states the fractal dimension is identified with the number of type-B Goldstone modes.
+This connection is established by evaluating the entanglement entropy for these atypical degenerate ground states.
+The observed universal finite system-size scaling behavior of the entanglement entropy follows a logarithmic scaling relation with the block size in the thermodynamic limit.
 In addition, the ground state degeneracies, depending on the boundary conditions adopted, constitute the two Fibonacci-Lucas sequences.
 In the limit of large system size their asymptotic forms become a self-similar logarithmic spiral.
 As a result, the model has a non-zero residual entropy $S_{\!r} = -2 \ln R $, where $R=(\! \sqrt{6}-\!\sqrt{2})/2$.